coq/coq/doc/sphinx/addendum/extraction.rst

    If this :term:`flag` is set, fully expand Coq types in ML.
 See the Coq source code to learn more.

+.. opt:: Extraction Output Directory @string

+   Sets the directory where extracted files will be written.
+   The default is the current directory, which can be displayed with :cmd:`Pwd`.

 Differences between Coq and ML type systems
 ----------------------------------------------